LongBu/AWS-MLS-C01-Study-Guide/README.md

 ## Question Answer Shortcuts
   * If you see "near real time" in the question, be on the look out for the use of λ in the answer
   * If given a choice between a "hand rolled" service vs an AWS solution, choose the latter
+  * If there is an AWS Service (excluding SageMaker Algorithms) available to do a job and minimal work is to be done, go with this (eg: Personalize for a recommendation engine would be less effort that setting up a SM Factorization Machine)
   * If classification is needed at the "pixel" level, look for a solution utilizing Semantic Segmentation
   * If metadata mentioned, Glue is likely part of the solution